Asynchro-Epool/dockerHDDM_Guide/README.md

 Please read our preprint at: https://psyarxiv.com/6uzga/

-The docker image described by this tutorial can be found at: https://hub.docker.com/r/hcp4715/hddm, with tag `0.8_tutorial`.
+The docker image described by this tutorial can be found at: https://hub.docker.com/r/hcp4715/hddm, with tag `latest`, i.e, 0.9.8.

 ## Folder structure of the current repo